NeuroCompLab-psu/Astromorphic_Self_Repair/README.md

 --sum-lowerbound: The lower bound of the ratio between remaining sum of weights and original sum of weights for each neuron.
 If all the neurons in a network are degenerated to a very severe extent, the output spike of a single learning batch will be 0, which will lead to failure of learning for the network.
 So all the neurons will have their sum of weights clipped to (sum-lowerbound)*(original sum of weights), if the mean of the sum of weights for all the neurons in the network is lower than (sum-lowerbound)*(original sum of weights).
 Default: 0.17(MNIST), 0.22(Fashion MNIST)
 --n-epochs: Number of epochs of STDP re-training.
 2 epochs is recommended for both datasets.
 --log-dir: Path for simulation log.
-[--gpu]: Whether to use GPU for tranining.
+[--gpu]: Whether to use GPU for training.
 [--sobel]: Whether to use Sobel filter to process the input image for edge detection.
 The script uses Sobel filter if this argument is present.
 Default: Do not use sobel for MNIST dataset, and use sobel for Fashion MNIST dataset.
 [--dt]: Simulation step size.
 Default: 1
 [--seed]: Random number generator seed.
 It could be any numerical value.